johnkioko/leaderboard/README.md

 # Leaderboard Game

-> This is a basic leaderboard game project that uses provided API to fetch users and their scores and displays them.The game is still under development and its bundled with webpack.
+> This is a score game project that uses provided leaderboard API to fetch users and their scores and displays them.The game is bundled with webpack.

 ## Built With